imroc/req/README.md

 ![post](doc/post.png)

 ## <a name="Format">Output Format</a>
-You can use different kind of output format to log the request and response infomation in your log file in defferent scenarios.
+You can use different kind of output format to log the request and response information in your log file in defferent scenarios.
 For example, use `%+v` output format in the development phase, it allows you to observe the details.
 Use `%v` or `%-v` output format in production phase, just log the information necessarily.

 ### `%+v` or `%+s`
 Output in detail